bookio/client/docs/howto-add-new-language.md

 ####Finally, Run the Client and Call a Friend
 Check all pages to make sure no text overflows and that all translations make sense in their context.

+Make someone in the team to build and deploy with the updated json-files.

 Call a friend that is native to the translated language.
 Let them run the client and make sure they understand everything.